JuanDBta/Bookstore-project/README.md

 # 📖 Bookstore Website <a name="about-project"></a>

-**[Bookstore Website]** The Bookstore is a website built with React.
+**[Bookstore Website]** The Bookstore is a website built with React & Redux.
 This in an simplified version that allows you to: Display a list of books, Add a book, Remove a selected book.

 ## 🛠 Built With <a name="built-with"></a>
-1- REACT
+1- REACT<br>
+2- REDUX TOOLKIT

 ### Tech Stack <a name="tech-stack"></a>